 - Preheat an oven to 195°F/90°C.

 - Remove the dish from the refrigerator.
 The cream will be separated at this point.
-Pour off and save the liquid to use for another purpose, such as making scones or biscuits.
-Scoop the cream solids into a container with a tight fitting lid and refrigerate.
+Pour off and save the liquid for another purpose, such as making scones or biscuits.
+Scoop the cream solids into a container with a tight-fitting lid and refrigerate.
 Use the fresh clotted cream on fresh warm scones or biscuits.